allebone/help.omni.af.mil/docs/PEX/Training.md

 1. Select All Apps, find Oracle – OraClient12Home, then select Universal Installer, or do a search and enter Universal Installer.
 Double-click the application.

-2. In the Welcome screen, select Deinstal Products.
+2. In the Welcome screen, select Deinstall Products.

 3. Check all Oracle products, and then select Remove.